Blaze2D: A High-Performance Solver for Photonic Crystals

 The architectural age of legacy solvers is most evident in parallel execution.[6][7]
 MPB attempts to parallelize individual operations within an iteration.
 On modern hardware, where small-to-medium lattice problems fit entirely within the CPU cache, this fine-grained threading introduces synchronization overhead that outweighs the computational gains, causing performance to regress as threads are added.

-Blaze avoids this contention by parallelizing entire jobs rather than individual operations, a strategy optimized for large-scale parameter sweeps.
+Blaze avoids this overhead by parallelizing entire jobs rather than individual operations, a strategy optimized for large-scale parameter sweeps.

 The chart below reveals a clear three-tier performance hierarchy.
 The legacy solver struggles with thread overhead.
 Blaze in Full Precision scales efficiently but remains sensitive to the higher algebraic load of TE modes (approx. 240–350 ms).
-In contrast, the Mixed Precision mode hits a “hard floor” at roughly 160 ms. By halving the memory requirement for state vectors, Blaze masks the computational complexity of the TE mode, proving that the solver has hit the physical memory bandwidth limit of the machine.
+In contrast, the Mixed Precision mode hits a “hard floor” at roughly 160 ms. By halving the memory requirement for state vectors, Blaze masks much of the computational complexity of the TE mode, consistent with a solver that has entered a memory-bandwidth-limited regime on a given machine.[7]

 All subsequent benchmarks for Blaze are performed in Mixed Precision mode, unless otherwise specified.